bsgip/cactus-client-envoy/README.md

 ## Full Setup

-Everything below assumes all three repos are cloned into the same parent directory and **all commands are run from that parent directory** unless noted otherwise.
-All commands are copy-paste ready.
+Everything below assumes all three repos are cloned into the same parent directory.
+This parent directory is referred to as the **workspace root** — most commands are run from there.

 ```
-workspace/               ← run all commands from here
+workspace/               ← run most commands from here
   envoy/
   cactus-client/
   cactus-client-envoy/